freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --text--

-Which of the following CSS techniques is an accepted method for preventing a parent container from schrinking in size when it contains only floated elements?
+Which of the following CSS techniques is an accepted method for preventing a parent container from shrinking in size when it contains only floated elements?

 #### --distractors--